-One of the most common ways to see companies benefiting from API monitoring is in production — making sure those live API endpoints are up, fast and returning the data that’s expected.
-By monitoring production endpoints, you’re in the loop as soon as anything breaks, giving you a critical head start to fix the problem before customers, partners or end-users notice.
-But at this point it may already be too late, as the customers will be unsatisfied and unhappy with their restful API not working or not accessable.
+One of the most common ways to see companies benefiting from API monitoring is in production — making sure those live API endpoints are up, fast and returning the data that’s expected (for this, you can use any of these tools).
+By monitoring production endpoints, you’re in the loop as soon as anything breaks, giving you a critical head start to fix the problem before customers, partners, or end-users notice.
+But at this point it may already be too late, as the customers will be unsatisfied and unhappy with their restful API not working or not accessible.

-However, most of the companies that are also building restful API's are starting to create those API tests during the build process in staging and dev environments.
-The goal of this is that one can actually begin testing API endpoints before they’re deployed to the customers, which means that we’re testing to make sure everything is exactly as we’re promising before we deliver the API's.
+However, most of the companies that are also building restful APIs are starting to create those API tests during the build process in staging and dev environments.
+The goal of this is that one can actually begin testing API endpoints before they’re deployed to the customers, which means that we’re testing to make sure everything is exactly as we’re promising before we deliver the API.

 Benefits of Incorporating API Testing in Development

 Including API tests in your test-driven development (TDD) process provides a host of benefits to engineering teams across the lifecycle that get passed down to customers in the form of better quality services.

 There are 3 critical ways that your company will benefit from including API tests in your development process: